 The coronavirus may be remembered likewise—as an indelible historical dividing line, but also as a symptom of a broader crisis.
 In their 1348 bulletin, the Paris Medical Faculty observed that the “winter was not as cold as it should have been.”
 The faculty attributed the problem to Mars, which was “looking upon Jupiter with a hostile aspect.”
 We know that our warm winters are not the product of astrological misfortune but of two centuries of fossil-fuel extraction and consumption.
 The effects of climate change will likely spur more pandemics.
 As this one continues to spread, pulling down the world economy with it, more people will suffer and die.
 The poor and vulnerable will suffer more, as they already do, in disasters that unfold routinely beyond public attention.

 There is no reason to think that our governments are equipped to address the social ramifications of these disasters.
 In fact, we risk repeating the worst mistakes of the past.
 As the historian of science Hannah Marcus recently pointed out in The New York Times, “foreigners, prostitutes, Jews and the poor were blamed for outbreaks of plague.”
-Some medieval physicians, clerics, and rulers rejected such hate and superstition, but others encouraged it: d’Agramont warned that someone was poisoning wells; the French poet Guillaume de Machaut attacked “shameful Judea” and celebrated the anti-Semitic pogroms that took place across Europe.
+Some medieval physicians, clerics, and rulers rejected such hate and superstition, but others encouraged it: d’Agramont warned that someone was poisoning wells; the French poet and composer Guillaume de Machaut attacked “shameful Judea” and celebrated the anti-Semitic pogroms that took place across Europe.
 Such retributive violence followed the cues of what the historian R.I.
 Moore labeled the medieval European “persecuting society.”
 There is no evidence of similar treatment’s being meted out to religious minorities in the equally plague-stricken Islamic world.
 America has met the coronavirus with racist scapegoating and politically opportunistic Sinophobia.
 As most nations retreat behind their borders, our shared descent into authoritarianism, nationalism, and xenophobic violence may well accelerate.

 Against division, medieval plague tracts aimed to serve what d’Agramont called “the common and public good.”
 But the advice they offered emphasized a personal regimen that could scarcely slow the spread of the plague or diminish its effects.
 Their prescriptions reveal the limits of individual action in combating such a shared predicament as a pandemic.
 As we wait in quarantine and under lockdown, we should join together in whatever forums are available to us to ask ourselves what kind of future we can make together when we emerge.